Think the Coast Guard is just about boats and rescues? Think again.

 Cain was the first female Coast Guard pilot, earning her wings in 1978.
 She flew many lifesaving missions as a helicopter pilot, including the rescue of a 3-year-old boy who had fallen into the water while fishing with his family.

 It was that dedication to saving lives that put her on a mission in 1982 to assist a crew whose craft was in danger of sinking.
 Despite dangerous weather, Cain flew to their rescue.
 Sadly, she and her crew never made it, crashing in Molokai, Hawaii's Wailua Valley.

 Not only was Cain a barrier breaker, she was also a role model for other Coast Guard women.
 Rest in peace, Lt.
 Cain.

 Lt.
 La'Shanda Holmes

-When La'Shanda Holmes was just two years old, her mother committed suicide.
+When La'Shanda Holmes was just two years old, her mother died by suicide.
 Holmes was later adopted, but became a victim of abuse and was removed from that home.

-She then went into foster care and bounced around until she was 16, when she met a loving foster family who connected with her and adopted her at age 17.
+She then went into foster care and bounced around until she was 16, when she met a loving foster family that connected with her and adopted her at age 17.

-Holmes enrolled in Spelman College and took pity on the Coast Guard representative at a job fair because no one was visiting the booth.
+Holmes enrolled in Spelman College in Atlanta and took pity on the Coast Guard representative at a job fair, because no one was visiting the booth.
 Soon, she was hooked.

-Holmes became the first female African-American helicopter pilot in the service and went on to work as a special assistant to the administrator of NASA in a fellowship program.
+Holmes became the first female Black helicopter pilot in the service and went on to work as a special assistant to the administrator of NASA in a fellowship program.